For urgent consular assistance call

 If you're transgender or intersex, or your gender on your passport doesn't match your appearance, you may:

-If you're travelling on an Australian passport showing 'X' (indeterminate, intersex or unspecified) in the gender field, you won't be able to enter the UAE.
+If you're travelling on an Australian passport showing 'X' or 'U' (indeterminate, intersex or unspecified) in the gender field, you won't be able to enter the UAE.

 More information: